Build a custom credit card payments extension

 Anchor to Explore the payment processing flowsExplore the payment processing flows

 The Payments App functions similarly to the Credit Card payment method, allowing you to gather additional information from the buyer at the outset to facilitate payment processing.
-The primary distinction is that checkout UI extension data is included in the start_payment_session
+The primary distinction is that checkout UI extension data is included in the start_payment_session body.

 Outlined below is a comprehensive diagram depicting the potential flow for processing a custom credit card payment.
 It's important to note that the pending state is optional; you can directly proceed to either resolve or reject the payment if there is no need to place it in a pending state.
 For further details on processing credit card payments, please refer to this resource.